Student Fees Regulations

-NB: Students must complete an official CIT Withdrawal Form and return it to the CIT Admissions office by 31st October (Semester 1) or 28th February (Semester 2) in order to be eligible for a refund.
+NB: Students must complete an online CIT Withdrawal Form and return it to the CIT Admissions office by 31st October (Semester 1) or 28th February (Semester 2) in order to be eligible for a refund.

 For any CAO applicants, fees paid are refunded or transferred where a student subsequently takes up an offer from another Higher Education Institution or takes up an Apprenticeship or re-attends second level in the same academic year.
 No administrative charges apply.
 In such cases the student must submit a letter from the other Institution confirming their enrolment.

 All part time fees must be paid before commencement of the programme.

 A full refund will be given to all applicants for courses which do not proceed.

 A full refund will be given to students who withdraw before 5th September.

 For courses commencing in Semester 2 A full refund will be given to students who withdraw before 15th January